Measurement of $\chi_{c1}(3872)$ production in proton-proton collisions at $\sqrt{s}=8$ and $13$ TeV: Conclusion

 In summary, the production cross-section of the \theX state relative to the \psitwos meson is measured using $pp$ data collected at centre-of-mass energies of 8 and 13\tev.
-The double-differential cross-section ratio, as a function of \pt and $y$ in the ranges $4<\pt<20$ \gevc and $2.0<y<4.5$, are determined for prompt and nonprompt production of \theX states relative to \psitwos mesons.
-The prompt ratio increases as a function of \pt, showing that the \theX production is enhanced relative to the one of prompt \psitwos mesons in the higher \pt region.
+The double-differential cross-section ratio times their ratio of branching fractions to the \jpsipipi final state, as a function of \pt and $y$ in the ranges $4<\pt<20$ \gevc and $2.0<y<4.5$, are determined for prompt and nonprompt production of \theX states relative to \psitwos mesons.
+The prompt ratio increases as a function of \pt, showing that the \theX production is less suppressed relative to the one of prompt \psitwos mesons in the higher \pt region.
 This behaviour is similar to the case of prompt production of \psitwos relative to \jpsi mesons as measured by the CMS~\cite{CMS:2011kxe} and LHCb experiments~\cite{LHCB-PAPER-2011-045}, and is consistent with theoretical predictions~\cite{Khoze:2004eu}.
 Using the production cross-section of the \psitwos meson measured by the LHCb experiment at 13 \tev~\cite{LHCb-PAPER-2018-049}, the absolute production cross-section of the \theX meson at 13 \tev multiplied by its branching fraction to the \jpsipipi final state is determined as a function of \pt, as detailed in Appendix~\ref{sec:abs_cs}.
 The result is found to agree in the $\pt>10\gevc$ region with NLO NRQCD predictions~\cite{Meng:2013gga}, which model the \theX state as a mixture of $\chi_{c1}(2P)$ and $D^0\Dstarzb$ molecule states, produced through its $\chi_{c1}(2P)$ component.
 The prompt cross-section ratios at 13 and 8\tev are also compared, and no significant dependence on the centre-of-mass energy is found.
-The nonprompt ratio of cross-sections is consistent with a constant trend as a function of \pt, determined by the \bquark-decay branching ratios.
+The nonprompt ratios of cross-sections at 13 and 8\tev are consistent with a flat distribution, determined by the \bquark-decay branching ratios.